AriFordsham/GHCWiki/status/ghc-6.12.md

   - Consensus was that Text I/O should always use the current locale encoding.
   - You can elect to have no encoding by opening in binary mode, but that's all.

-- **Extensible exceptions**, along the lines of Simon's paper [ An Extensible Dynamically-Typed Hierarchy of Exceptions](http://www.haskell.org/~simonmar/papers/ext-exceptions.pdf).
-This is mainly a library change.  **Ian Lynagh** is running a discussion, but we expect it to reach consensus in plenty of time for 6.10.

 - **Shared libraries**, as a result of Clemens Fruhwirth's Summer of Code project.  ([\#1876](https://gitlab.haskell.org//ghc/ghc/issues/1876)) **Simon Marlow**: about a week's work.